-Diamond BMX will be implementing a volunteer bond to ensure that every family can contribute a fair and equal amount of their time back to the club.
+Diamond BMX will be implementing a volunteer/fundraising bond of $100/family to ensure that every family can contribute a fair and equal amount of their time back to the club.
 We kept the requirements low-impact and easy to achieve as we know that families are busy units and volunteering every night isn’t always an option!

-Listed below are the various jobs available to fulfill your volunteer bond.
+Listed below are the various jobs available to fulfill your volunteer/fundraising bond.
 Other options may also be available and will be posted through email or on our Facebook page as opportunities arise.

 First Aid is NEEDED each practice/race.
 If you are a parent/guardian with First Aid certification, please register as such each time you attend the track.
 First Aid will be provided with a kit and PPE.
 The First Aid volunteer will assist with attending to riders who have fallen prior to their parent or guardian attendance.